-Teachers and administrators should report students who commit Level 2 infractions to the Deans of Students' office.
-After the assigned Dean investigates the incident, he/she will determine appropriate consequences.
+Teachers and administrators should report students who commit Level 2 infractions to the Dean of Students Office.
+After the assigned Dean of Students investigates the incident, he/she will determine appropriate consequences.
 For Level 2 infractions, consequences include but are not limited to Detention, Saturday Detention or Suspension.